Sandwich maker buying guide — features to compare on an electric sandwich press in an Indian kitchen

 What features should I check in a sandwich maker buying guide?

-Check seven features: wattage (750W–1000W), plate type (fixed or removable), plate shape, non-stick coating quality, safety features, build and hinge, and size.
-The coating and even heating matter most, because a worn coating ruins the machine first.
+Check seven features.
+They are wattage, plate type, plate shape, coating quality, safety features, build and hinge, and size.
+Aim for 750W to 1000W.
+The coating and even heating matter most.
+A worn coating ruins the machine first.

 What wattage is best for a sandwich maker?

-A 750W to 800W sandwich maker is best for most Indian homes.
-Higher wattage like 1000W only heats the plates faster; it does not toast better.
+A 750W to 800W maker is best for most Indian homes.
+Higher wattage like 1000W only heats the plates faster.
+It does not toast better.
 For one or two people, 750W is the sweet spot.
 For a busy family, 1000W saves a little preheat time.

 Are fixed or removable plates better?

-Fixed plates are cheaper and have no loose parts, so they suit plain daily toasting.
-Removable plates lift out for easy washing and add grill and waffle modes.
-Pick removable plates if you want easy cleaning and versatility, and fixed plates if you want to spend less.
+Fixed plates are cheaper and have no loose parts.
+So they suit plain daily toasting.
+Removable plates lift out for easy washing.
+They also add grill and waffle modes.
+Pick removable plates for easy cleaning and more options.
+Pick fixed plates to spend less.

 Why does the non-stick coating peel?

-The non-stick coating peels when you cut bread inside the closed plates, scrape with metal tools, or scrub with steel wool.
-To protect it, use a wooden or silicone spatula, never cut on the plates, and wipe them clean while still warm with a soft cloth.
+The non-stick coating peels for a few reasons.
+You cut bread inside the closed plates.
+You scrape with metal tools.
+Or you scrub with steel wool.
+To protect it, use a wooden or silicone spatula.
+Never cut on the plates.
+And wipe them clean while still warm with a soft cloth.

 Should a sandwich maker have an ISI or BIS mark?

 Yes.
-In India, electric toasters and grillers fall under the BIS safety standard IS 302 (Part 2/Sec 9):2009, and a genuine machine carries the ISI mark under the BIS product certification scheme.
+In India, electric toasters and grillers fall under a BIS safety standard called IS 302.
+A genuine machine carries the ISI mark under the BIS scheme.
 A BIS mark means the machine has passed basic electrical safety checks.

 How much should I spend on a sandwich maker in India?